×

 Start your renovation

-The contractor or a representative takes delivery of the items and holds them either at an off-site storage location or on the building site.
-When it’s time to install the item, the contractor’s crew will shift the item to the building site.
+The contractor or a representative takes delivery of materials and stores them off-site or on the building site.
+When ready for installation, the contractor’s crew moves the materials to the project location.

 When should the homeowner order materials?